Matir03/minions/spooky/docs/design_sketch.md

   - use refinement based approach at this point

 Attack:
+(This logic is now primarily handled within `BoardNode`s for each board, as part of `GameNode` expansion.)

 - for each friendly piece, compute all pieces they can hit (possibly from hexes blocked by enemy pieces), to generate all attacker-defender pairs (and all possible attack hexes for each such pair)
 - generate constraint graph with following attributes: